dherault/serverless-offline/README.md

 --host                  -o  Host name to listen on.
 Default: localhost --httpsProtocol         -H  To enable HTTPS, specify directory (relative to your cwd, typically your project dir) for both cert.pem and key.pem files
---noAuth                    Turns off all authorizers --noEnvironment             Turns off loading of your environment variables from serverless.yml.
-Allows the usage of tools such as PM2 or docker-compose
---noTimeout             -t  Disables the timeout feature.
+--noAuth                    Turns off all authorizers --noTimeout             -t  Disables the timeout feature.
 --port                  -P  Port to listen on.
 Default: 3000 --prefix                -p  Adds a prefix to every path, to send your requests to http://localhost:3000/[prefix]/[your_path] instead.
 E.g. -p dev